The Essential Guide to Bullying Statistics 2014 and recent bullying percentages.

-Unfortunately, children and teens who are considered “different” from their peers are the most frequent targets of bullies.
+Unfortunately, children and teens who are considered “different” from their peers are the most frequent targets of bullies and are constantly bullied.
 Special needs students; Lesbian, Gay, Bisexual and Transgendered (LGBT) students; students who are overweight; and students who are perceived as “weak” are the most likely targets of bullying by others.
 Nine out of 10 LGBT youth report being verbally bullied because of their sexual orientation, while 55.2% of those students reported being cyberbullied.
 Of special needs students who report bullying, the majority of those who are victimized are students diagnosed with Asperger’s Syndrome, and students with Attention Deficit Hyperactivity Disorder (ADHD).

 Bullying Statistics 2014: Stopping the Cycle of Bullying